 Besides directly challenging industry plans and projects, the Center protects imperiled Arctic species from oil and gas development.
 In 2008, a Center petition and lawsuit led to the listing of polar bears under the Endangered Species Act.
 And in 2010, again thanks to a Center lawsuit, the bears received more than 187,000 square miles of designated critical habitat, much of it in areas slated for oil development.
 The Center is currently in court defending the bear’s critical habitat from attacks by the state of Alaska and the oil industry.

 In 2006 and 2008 the Center gained Endangered Species Act protection for the North Pacific right whale and forced the federal government to set aside critical habitat for this highly endangered mammal.
 Due to continuous pressure from the Center and allies, in 2010 the federal government announced a halt to drilling in the right whale’s Bering Sea habitat.

-We’re currently working to gain Endangered Species Act protection for Pacific walruses, ribbon seals, bearded seals and ringed seals — all of which face threats from both global warming and offshore oil and gas development.
-After a Center lawsuit challenging the failure to protect ribbon seals, the National Marine Fisheries Service has agreed to reconsider and make a new finding by December 2012.
-In 2010 bearded and ringed seals were proposed for listing, and a final rule is due in the fall of 2012.
-Pacific walrus were listed as warranted but precluded in 2011; as a result of a Center settlement, the government must decide whether to protect Pacific walruses by 2017.
+We gained Endangered Species Act protection in 2012 for bearded seals and ringed seals, which face threats from both global warming and offshore oil and gas development.
+We're currently in court helping defend bearded seal protections from state of Alaska and oil industry attacks.
+Pacific walruses were listed as warranted but precluded in 2011; as a result of a Center settlement, the government must decide whether to protect Pacific walruses by 2017.